github/docs/data/reusables/actions/pass-inputs-to-reusable-workflows.md

 {% endraw %}

 {% if actions-inherit-secrets-reusable-workflows %}
-Workflows calling reusable workflows in the same organization or in the same enterprise can use `inherit` keyword to implicitly pass the secrets.
+Workflows that call reusable workflows in the same organization or enterprise can use the `inherit` keyword to implicitly pass the secrets.

 {% raw %}
 ```yaml